NEW WEBINAR: Watch Netcraft's latest deep dive into P2P messaging scams like never before. Watch now

 Problems in the Parking Lot: Threat Actors Use IRL Quishing to Target Travelers

-This article explores Netcraft’s research into the recent surge in QR code parking scams in the UK and around the globe.
+This article explores Netcraft’s research into the recent surge in QR code parking scams in the UK.
+It also shows how parking payment provider PayByPhone is fighting back.
 Insights include:

 • At least two threat groups identified, one of which Netcraft can link to customs tax and postal scams carried out earlier this year.